mini-developer009/mini-developer009/README.md

 ### 💫 About Me:

-- 🔭 I’m currently working on **SMM Panels & E-commerce Architectures**
+- 🔭 I’m currently working on E-commerce Architectures**
 - 👯 I’m looking to collaborate on **Laravel & React Projects**
 - 📝 I regularly write articles on **Web Development & System Design**
 - 💬 Ask me about **PHP, Laravel, JavaScript, MySQL, and Server Management**